Pranathi-Koduru/Heart-failure-detection-through-ecg-analysis/README.md

 Cardiovascular disease dataset
 https://www.kaggle.com/datasets/sulianova/cardiovascular-disease-dataset

-# 💓 Heart Failure Detection Web App
+# 💓 Heart Failure Detection Web Application

 This is a web-based application for predicting the risk of heart failure using:
 - 📷 **ECG Image Classification**